mortenmathiasen/piir/README.md

 - Transmit any IR signal using any protocol.
 - Integration to home automation and other systems.
 - Customization by configuration and plugins.

-## Getting Started

-You need to identify a device you want to control by IR-signals, e.g. an airconditioner, a TV or similar.

 ### IR-protocol